jonlpersson/ed-latimore/site/_posts/2020-02-24-the-alcohol-detox-diet-i-used-to-get-sober.md

 Dietary protein converts into amino acids.
 Amino acids are converted into neurotransmitters like [dopamine and serotonin](https://healthfully.com/431600-what-minerals-convert-amino-acids-to-dopamine-serotonin.html){: target="_blank" rel="noreferrer"}.
 This aids in recovery and reduces the emotional side[&nbsp;effects of drug and alcohol detox.](https://pbinstitute.com/withdrawal/alcohol/){: target="_blank" rel="noopener noreferrer"}

 Protein is also essential for healing damaged organs, rebuilding lost muscle tissue, and healing the digestive system.
-Sobriety and steaks make a great team\!
+Sobriety and steaks make a great team!

 ## 2\.
 Avoiding sugar is key to the alcohol detox diet